✓ Metal canteen 1lt

 After breakfast we will spend the morning at Cocha Salvador Lake.
 You'll spend part of your time canoeing across the lake using a catamaran to observe animal life from the water.
 We may come across an Agami heron or a Sungrebe and the brown capuchin monkeys usually feed on nearby fruits.
 The specially built docks that jut out into the lake allow us to search for a family of giant otters that live here.
 These, the world's largest freshwater carnivores, remain common only on Manu, having been hunted to extinction throughout most of their former range.
 Each animal consumes between 4 and 5 kilos of fish a day and can often be seen eating large fish on logs at the lake shore.
 The rest of the day will be spent walking the trails in the area in search of some of the 13 species of monkeys found in the forest here.
 Your guide will explain some of the basics of rainforest ecosystems and point out some of the area's medicinal plants used by local indigenous groups.
 It is possible that we come across a group of peccaries, a species of wild boar that is found here.
 During the afternoon we enjoyed the sunset.
 Night at Casa Matsiguenka.

 Today we have one more opportunity to explore the forest around the lodge; we might even get a chance to see a group of Tamarine monkeys, which are the smallest monkeys in the entire world.
 Be careful of the surroundings, because they could sneak up behind you!
+We will also visit to the lake of Cocha Otorongo, where a 20-meter observation tower in the rainforest canopy overlooking the lake is available for observing wildlife.
 Later, after lunch, we will take the boat and travel for four hours down the Manu River to our lodge, on the way we might see some black caimans lying on the beach receiving the heat from the sun, maybe we can see the great, South American feline, the jaguar, which may be basking in the sun somewhere along the river.
 In the evening, we will visit another trail system with a completely different set of features than the first.

-This day is very sad that we have to leave our wonderful forest full of mysteries and return by bus to Cusco.
-We then have breakfast and then continue through the cloud forest, with a few more bird-watching opportunities.
+Today we will leave our wonderful forest full of mysteries and return by bus to Cusco.
+We have breakfast and then continue through the cloud forest, with a few more bird-watching opportunities.
 Then we travel back to the Andes to return to Cusco in the afternoon.